Taichi-Network/docs/api_en.md

     * The block chain reorgnizes and block containing private tx becomes orphaned block.
     * Deficiency in Ethereum specs or implementations.
 2. Private transactions still conform to gas price requirement.
 If the gas price is too low, it will wait for a long time or even lost.
-3. We currently only provide a portion of SparkPool's hash power for private transaction, so not all blocks mined by SparkPool will contain private transaction.
+3. We currently only provide a portion of hash power for private transaction, so not all blocks mined will contain private transaction.
 4. Rate limit: 50/sec.

 ### Parameters